Michael Porter Jr. Opens Up About the Biggest Negative of Being an NBA Player

 “Something that’s kind of a bad thing that I didn’t really prepare for was the loneliness you feel,” he said.
 “Just through the process of the season — all the traveling, all the nights in the hotel alone — it is isolating.
 You do feel very isolated, especially when you don’t have a significant other, and you don’t have somebody who’s traveling with you on the road.”

-Cold-hearted fans will likely hear that and play the world’s tiniest violin, but mental health has become recognized in recent years as an important part of being a pro athlete in all sports.
+Cold-hearted fans will likely hear that and play the world’s tiniest violin, but mental health has been recognized as an important part of being a pro athlete in recent years.
 Naomi Osaka, Simone Biles and Kevin Love have all spoken about the importance of mental health, so what Porter is talking about is real.

 A lack of human connection is one of the leading causes of unhappiness.
 Porter has his teammates, but his status as a rich, famous person likely makes it difficult to form real bonds with many people outside of that circle.
 His injuries, which have frequently forced him away from the team, even make it more difficult to stay in the loop with those he should be closest to.